rsurya993/checkers-game-ts-playwright/README.md

 ## Reports

-The Playwright HTML report for the tests is available [here](https://github.com/antonrosh/checkers-game-ts-playwright/actions/workflows/playwright.yml).
-You can download the report by clicking on the "playwright-report" link under the "Artifacts" section in each workflow run.
+The Playwright HTML report for the tests is available in reports folder

 ## Implementation